 Tetanus is a fairly common and highly fatal disease occurring in all types of livestock.

 It is caused by toxins produced by the bacterium Clostridium tetani.
 It begins when tetanus bacteria enter the body, usually through a wound or cut exposed to contaminated soil, and affects the central nervous system by causing painful muscular contractions.

 In the absence of oxygen the bacteria multiply and produce a local infection.
 The time between infection and disease can be very short (two or three days) or quite long (four weeks or more), depending on how long it takes for the contaminated area to develop a low level of oxygen (such as by a wound healing over sealing off the tissue from the outside).
 The disease is seen in all ages of stock.
 Calving and castration seem to be the most common procedures linked to the development of tetanus

 Do I need to vaccinate for tetanus?

-Yes, protection from tetanus is necessary whether using the Callicrate Bander for castration, horn removal, or tail docking of cattle, goats or sheep.
+Yes, protection from tetanus is necessary whether using the Callicrate Bander for castration or horn removal of cattle, goats or sheep.
 Banding does not introduce tetanus into the system, but does create an anaerobic (oxygen free) environment which is needed for tetanus to grow.
 Any form of castration where there is a break in the skin, puts an animal at risk for tetanus.

 Should I use Tetanus Toxoid or Antitoxin?